dcsync/pycobalt/README.md

     engine.loop()

-to print an debug message to the script console:
+To print an debug message to the script console:

     import pycobalt.engine as engine